 - Query Each - Query one row of columns, from one or more database tables, on each row iteration of test data generation.

-- CSV List - From a CSV file, pull rows of data having one or more columns, into memory as a list of data.
+- CSV List - From a CSV file, pull rows of data having one or more columns into memory as a list of data.

-- CSV Index - From a CSV file, pull rows of data having one or more columns, into memory and retrieve any row via its row index.
+- CSV Index - From a CSV file, pull rows of data having one or more columns into memory and retrieve any row via its row index.

 - Mongo Each - Query one row of columns, from one or more database collections, on each row iteration of test data generation.
+This is the same as Query Each but designed specifically for use with Mongo.

 How Do I Use Test Data Queries?